sigasi/sigasi_insights/content/releasenotes/sigasi-2.1.md

 ### Autocomplete for records

 If you use records, the tool shows you which fields a record has.
 Just press **CTRL+SPACE** to see the valid record fields.
-Check out this one-minute screencast: [/screencasts/record_autocomplete].
+Check out this one-minute screencast: [Record Autocomplete](/screencasts/record_autocomplete).

 ![Autocomplete for records](/img/releasenotes/2.1/record-autocomplete.png "Autocomplete for records")